jamesreinders/FPGA-Devcloud/main/Devcloud_Access_Instructions/README.md

 **https://intelsoftwaresites.secure.force.com/fpgadevcloud**

 Once you've signed up, you should get an immidate screen response with your new user ID and instructions on how to set up your account.
-You will also receive a follow up email from Intel Devcloud which can take **1 hr** giving you a record of your user ID and your user ID key for login.
+You will also receive a follow up email from Intel Devcloud which can take **1 hour** giving you a record of your user ID and your user ID key for login.
 This is an example of the resulting email which will be sent to you:

 ```
 Welcome "user name",